drolsen/DRO-Matic/README.md

 alt="" width="900" height="620" border="10" /></a>

 However, the down side to vertical farming (or hydroponics in general) is you do have to learn A LOT about nutrients, dosing regimens, regimen drifting, EC/PPM and PH testing etc etc.
-Because of the large learning curve, we still don't see a lot of traditional farmers make the jump to this more cost effective solution.
+Because of the large learning curve, we still don't see a lot of traditional farmers make the jump to this more cost-effective solution.
-So, to answer the question "Why", farmers need a way to simply the process of hydroponic farming if we are ever going to be serious about seeing efforts in addressing our very serious agriculture issue.
+So, to answer the question of "Why DRO-Matic"; it all comes down to farmers need a way to simplify the process of hydroponic farming and what better way to do this than to go fully automated.

-In steps the DRO-Matic OS to take care of all the heavy lifting our of your hydroponic farming needs.
+The DRO-Matic OS is here to take care of all the heavy lifting our of your hydroponic farming needs.
 The goal is curve all time spent learning and maintaining hydroponic farms by automating nearly every aspect and ultimately bring a much more efficient way of food production option to the world.
 Please note that this OS is only the OS part of this solution; without the actual DRO-Matic dosing cabinet (not commercially available, must DIY build), this OS makes no sense for you yet.
 For detailed instructions on how to DIY build your own DRO-Matic cabinet, please visit our <a href="https://github.com/drolsen/DRO-Matic/wiki/6)-Hardware-Requirements">hardware requirements page videos. </a>

 ## OS Overview